Machu Picchu wide angle

 3. Travel Advice

-That might sound a bit abrupt, but if you’re hoping to trek Peru’s legendary Inca Trail you really can’t afford to hang around before applying for a permit.
-There’s also another point we need to stress, and one as a traveler you need to understand:
+That might sound a bit abrupt, but if you’re hoping to trek Peru’s legendary Machu Picchu in 2026 you really can’t afford to hang around before applying for your Inca Trail permit.

 Young Kandoo group at Machu Picchu